 This appendix provides a brief outline of the capital works required in the Keswick Service Area.
-The capital program outlines several works needed including services related to a highway: roads and related, water, sewer, vehicles and engineering studies related to this service area.
+The capital program outlines several works needed including services related to a highway, water, sewer, vehicles and engineering studies related to this service area.